camaveritt/Periodic-Table/README.md

-This is a simple project consisting of a PostgreSQL database with multiple tables that hold information about elements on the periodic table.
+This is a project consisting of a PostgreSQL database with multiple tables that hold information about elements on the periodic table.
 An interactive shell script queries the database and returns the relevant information for a specific element based on the user's input.